 The cost of cuts

-Right now, the government is considering changes to disability benefits.
+On Wednesday 18 March, the government announced changes to disability benefits.
 But for millions of disabled people, these benefits are a lifeline.
 They are the difference between surviving and being pushed deeper into poverty.

 Life costs a lot more when you’re disabled.
 Thousands of pounds for a wheelchair or home adaptations.
 Sky high energy bills because without enough heating you’re in constant agony.